Jsparrow/jsparrow.github.io/docs/rules/remove-null-check-before-instanceof.md

 description:
     Finds and removes null-checks before occurrences of instanceof.
 Since null is not an instance of anything, the null-check is redundant.

-tags: ["Java 1.1", "Readability", "Coding Conventions"]
+tags: ["Free", "Java 1.1", "Readability", "Coding Conventions"]
 ---

 # Remove Null-Checks Before Instanceof